AngelinaSen/senchukova.github.io/README.md

 [GitHub](https://github.com/AngelinaSen) | [Google Scholar](https://scholar.google.com/citations?hl=en&user=sghAn8cAAAAJ) | [LinkedIn](https://www.linkedin.com/in/senchukova/)

 I am a doctoral researcher based in Helsinki, Finland.
 As a part of the [Uncertainty Quantification and Inverse Problems](https://www.lut.fi/en/research-groups/uncertainty-quantification-and-inverse-problems) group at LUT University, I work on Bayesian inverse problems under the supervision of [Prof. Lassi Roininen](https://www.lut.fi/fi/profiilit/lassi-roininen) and [Prof. Tapio Helin](https://www.lut.fi/fi/profiilit/tapio-helin).

-I have been mostly involved in the development of flexible priors, which are used to promote specific behavior in the reconstruction and enhance the reconstruction quality when the data is limited or corrupted by the measurement noise.
+I have been mostly involved in the development of flexible priors, which are used to promote specific behavior in reconstructions and enhance the reconstruction quality when the data is limited or corrupted by the measurement noise.

 I am defending my doctoral thesis later this autumn (tentatively on October 4, 2024) and seeking full-time employment in the Helsinki metropolitan area.
 My professional interests include data science, machine learning, and software development.